matthop88/sonicDestination/README.md

 # sonicDestination
-### The coolest game in the whole entire world, bar none
+### The coolest game in the whole entire world.
+Bar none.

-There are currently no interactive features in this program.

-From within this directory, it can be executed via:
+From within this directory, the "game" (such as it is) can be executed via:

     love .

+To execute the Color Inspector application, use the command

+    love . inspector